-- 3. The Court may grant a compulsory license under the conditions set out in the Regulation (EC) No 816/2006 of the European parliament and of the Council of 17 May 2006 on compulsory licensing of patents relating to the manufacture of pharmaceutical products for export to countries with public health problems. - 4.
-In times of national emergency or in other situations of extreme urgency, including those relating to a public interest of extreme importance, the Court may authorise at the request of a Member State the exploitation of a Community patent. - 5 In the case of semi-conductor technology, exploitation shall be possible without the authorisation of the right holder only in the situations set out in paragraph 4. - 6 A licence or exploitation set out in paragraphs 1 and 2 may be granted only if the proposed user has made efforts to obtain authorization from the patent holder on reasonable commercial terms and conditions, and if such efforts have not been successful within a reasonable period of time.
+- 3. The [European and EU Patents Court] may grant a compulsory license in respect of an EU patent under the conditions set out in the Regulation (EC) No 816/2006 of the European parliament and of the Council of 17 May 2006 on compulsory licensing of patents relating to the manufacture of pharmaceutical products for export to countries with public health problems. - 4.
+In times of national emergency or in other situations of extreme urgency, including those relating to a public interest of extreme importance, the [European and EU Patents Court] may authorise at the request of a Member State the exploitation of an EU patent. - 5.
+In the case of semi-conductor technology, exploitation shall be possible without the authorisation of the right holder only in the situations set out in paragraph 4. - 6.
+A licence or exploitation set out in paragraphs 1 and 2 may be granted only if the proposed user has made efforts to obtain authorization from the patent holder on reasonable commercial terms and conditions, and if such efforts have not been successful within a reasonable period of time.
 However, the authority granting the licence may derogate from this condition in the situations set out in paragraph 4.
-In these situations, the right holder shall be informed as soon as reasonably possible. - 7 The detailed rules of application and the procedures to be used for applying the principles set out in this Article shall be laid down in the Agreement on, and the Statute and the Rules of Procedure of the Court.
+In these situations, the right holder shall be informed as soon as reasonably possible. - 7.
+The detailed rules of application and the procedures to be used for applying the principles set out in this Article shall be governed by the Agreement on, and the Statute and the Rules of Procedure of the [European and EU Patents Court].